The Mirror Method

 What I am saying is that there are scientifically proven, effective ways to take care of yourself and prevent collapsing under the pressure of everyday stressors and by that possibly have good chances to rather spend time on enhancing wellbeing and creating a body and mind which is much more resilient to stress and illnesses.
 Surely, life will keep on happening, none of us is invincible to health issues.
 Yet we have both tools and capacity to care about ourselves and foster better wellbeing.

 This is the area where I chose to switch to and work on, because I see that this is where my experience and knowledge can bring people the most meaningful, long-term change — long before medical treatment or psychotherapy/counselling becomes necessary or unavoidable.
-Right there where a simple few minute long mindfulness practice or a longer meditation can help to release stress and balance both mind and body to stay much more proof to challenges of modern life pace.
+Right there where a simple few minute long mindfulness practice, dealing with building habits without stress or self-coaching aiming for better quality of life can help to release stress and balance both mind and body to stay much more proof to challenges of modern life pace.

-I deeply believe that what most people truly lack is an accessible way to maintain and care for their inner world — the same way we maintain our physical wellbeing.
+I deeply believe that what most people truly lack is an accessible way to maintain and care for their inner world — the same way we learned to maintain our physical wellbeing.

 You may already attend fitness studio, yoga class, or occasional wellbeing retreats.